UPSC CDS II Notification 2026: Vacancies, Eligibility, and Application Process [Last Date Extended]

 | OTA Chennai (SSC) | 49 weeks (~11 months) |

-Candidates and their parents/guardians must execute a bond before joining training.
-If a candidate:
+Bond Agreement: Candidates and their parents/guardians must execute a bond before joining training.

 Candidates applying for IMA, INA, AFA, and OTA must strictly adhere to the following marital status conditions before entry and during the training period:

-- Candidates Below 25 Years: Must be completely unmarried at the time of entry and are strictly prohibited from marrying during the training period.
+- Candidates Below 25 Years: Must be completely unmarried at the time of entry and during the training period.

-- Women Candidates (OTA): Eligibility is limited strictly to unmarried women, issueless widows who have not remarried, and issueless divorcees who possess valid legal divorce documents.
+- Women Candidates (OTA): Only unmarried women, issueless widows, and issueless divorcees with legal documentation may apply.

 Age Criteria & Cut-off Dates

-The age eligibility criteria for all candidates will be calculated precisely as of 01 July 2026.
-Please verify your date of birth against the official department - wise brackets given below.
+The age eligibility criteria for all candidates will be calculated as of 01 July 2026.

 | Course | Minimum Age | Maximum Age | Date of Birth Range |